 MEMELANG

-v03 · 18 Feb 2025 · Bri Holt · info@memelang.net
+v03 · 01 Mar 2025 · Bri Holt · info@memelang.net

 Introduction

-Memelang is a notation for logically encoding knowledge.
 Memelang traverses a knowledge graph using only three novel operators: ] indicates a node, [ indicates an edge, and - "inverses" an edge.
 Memelang also uses standard math operators such as =, !=, <=, >=, >, and <.
 The basic syntax states that some node A has some relation (edge) R to some other node B:

 Alice[uncle]Bob = t

-The W value may indicate true, false, or a quantity.
+The Q value may indicate true, false, or a quantity.
 Whenever the value is a quantity, the B must be a unit of that quantity.
 For example, "Alice's height is 1.6 meters" is encoded:

 Relations may be chained.
 For example, we know that an uncle is a parent's brother: